 - Next, place your feet flat against the floor and raise your knees towards the ceiling.

-- Then bring your right leg towards your body, and rest your right ankle across your left knee.
+- Bring your right leg towards your body, and rest your right ankle across your left knee.

 - Finally, pull your left thigh towards your chest until you feel a gentle stretch.
 You can then switch legs.